ogerbron/satellite6-content_views/README.md

     - satellite6-content_views
 ```

+By default, the promoting will follow the environment path, and promote the content view to every environment until reaching the one specified with `sat_env_name`.

+For example, given the following environment path `Library -> Dev -> Testing -> Production` in the above example, setting `sat_env_name: Production` will do:
+* Publish new version to Library
+* Promote new version to Dev environement
+* Promote new version to Testing environment
+* Promote new version to Production environment

 ### Only promote a content view

-Promote the last version of a content view to environment 'satellite_env'.
+Promote the last version of a content view to environment `satellite_env`.

 ``` yml
 ---